Medically reviewed by Kristin Hall, FNP

 As we mentioned above, benzodiazepines can become less effective as your body develops a tolerance.

 This means that you may need to constantly increase your dose over time to get the same effects from the medication.

 Because of this, it’s surprisingly easy for people to go from using benzodiazepines responsibly, carefully and exactly as prescribed to abusing their medication as they develop a tolerance.

 Benzodiazepines also have several other safety risks.
-While they’re usually effective at treating anxiety, they can also cause a range of side effects, such as:
+According to another article published in The Ochsner Journal, while they’re usually effective at treating anxiety, they can also cause a range of side effects, such as:

 At higher doses, such as those that may be used by people with dependence, benzodiazepines can also cause:

 Hostile or erratic behavior in some people